 If QA clears the update, it proceeds to user-testing.
 Else it goes back to the developers with notes on which components did not pass the test and why.

 Once QA clears the product/product update, it passes to external user-testing.
 These users may still be internally employed and compose a panel of 2 or more people.

 While QA only looks for compatibility as per the original design, user testing seeks to identify issues in experience gaps, such as inadequate navigation, aesthetics, intuitiveness, and ease of use.
-A product may go back to developers for final patches based on user-test results.
+A product may return to developers for final patches based on user-test results.

 The product/update iteration goes into production on a planned day.
-This day is chosen typically on a down-time when there are least users on the platform.
+This day is typically chosen on downtime when minor users are on the platform.